solidrock-technology/docs/docs/guide/events.md

 ### Access Pass Image

 The access pass image relates to the [Teams](/guide/teams/) area of an event within Solidrock.
 If you need to print out lanyards or passes for team members to wear at an event you can do so through Solidrock.
-This pass image becomes the background image/graphic for that printed pass that then has dynamic information –such as team member name, team name, access privileges etc– overlaid on top.
+This pass image becomes the background image/graphic for that printed pass that then has dynamic information (such as team member name, team name, access privileges etc.) overlaid on top.

 The image you upload should be high resolution (at least 2000px wide), but no more than 4MB (megabytes) in size.
 Images can be PNG, JPG or GIF.

 ::: tip
 Passes are printed at a portrait aspect ratio approximately 10:16.
-Images should therefore sollow this same sizing ratio to prevent unexpected cropping results.
+Images should therefore follow this same sizing ratio to prevent unexpected cropping results.
 :::

 ### Team Opportunities Description